 The members of British Swimming are the three Home Countries national governing bodies of England (Amateur Swimming Association), Scotland (Scottish Amateur Swimming Association) and Wales (Welsh Amateur Swimming Association).
 The Amateur Swimming Association (The ASA) Is the National Governing Body for Swimming, Diving, Water Polo and Synchronised swimming in England.

-- Organises competition throughout England, and establishes the Laws of the Sport for each of the above disciplines
+- Formerly the ASA, SwimEngland organises competition throughout England, and establishes the Laws of the Sport for each of the above disciplines

 - Supports National Teams in each of the disciplines

-- The ASA set out the Longterm Athlete Development Plan
+- The SwimEngland set out the Longterm Athlete Development Plan

 - Operates a comprehensive certification and education programme for Teachers, Coaches and Officials in each discipline,